lieszkol/november-gallery/README.md

 If the plugin encounters an error, you can find the error description here.
 </details>

+# Known Issues

+### Issue including CSS when used in a partial
+OctoberCMS has a known issue where if a component is dropped into a partial, th

 # Support

 Feel free to [file an issue](https://github.com/lieszkol/november-gallery/issues/new).
 Feature requests are always welcome.